 All the years I’d enjoyed the potluck and fellowship of thanksgivings with grandparents, aunts, uncles, and cousins, I had no knowledge of our Mayflower connection.
 I later found Elizabeth Tilley on an old genealogy chart with her parents, married to the thirteenth signer of the Mayflower Compact.

 John Howland was 28 when he embarked on the Mayflower.
 He and Elizabeth had ten children.
 Their descendants are scattered all over the globe.

 Thanksgiving is still my favorite holiday.
-Among so many other things, I thank God for family–even our long-ago ancestor who helped serve that first Thanksgiving feast.
+Among so many other things, I thank God for family–even for our long-ago ancestor who helped serve that first Thanksgiving feast.

 The First Thanksgiving Feast by Joan Anderson.
 Photographed at Plimoth Plantation, based on primary sources.